wumix/obshagce/readme.txt

  'rotate_*'     For rotating elements, in 90 degree
                 increments.

+ 'flip_*'       Flips the element on the vertical or
+                horizonal axis.

+ 'shape_*'      Changes elements shape.

  And some classes for animated effects :)

  'blink'        Replicates the old <blink> tag.
 You can